Cogmasters/concord/README.md

 ### On Linux

-The only dependencies are `curl-7.64.0` or higher built with OpenSSL, and `wget` that will be used by the Makefile for fetching [cee-utils](https://github.com/cee-studio/cee-utils) files.
+The only dependency is `curl-7.4.1` or higher

 #### Ubuntu and Debian